lisajamhoury/simple-peer-wrapper/README.md

 # Browser to Browser Connection with Simple Peer, Socket.io and Express

-This combines an Express Server with [Realtime Communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) Socket.io Signal Server from Codelabs, and [Simple Peer](https://github.com/feross/simple-peer).
+This combines an Express Server with Socket.io Signal Server, and [Simple Peer](https://github.com/feross/simple-peer).

-It runs a Socket.io signal server, then a peer connection over webRTC using Simple Peer between two browser windows.
+It runs a Socket.io signal server, then a peer connection over webRTC using Simple-Peer between two browser windows.
 Express serves the signal server.
 This currently runs over localhost.
 The express server is on port 3000.
 The socket server is on port 80.

 ## To Use